ShaileshRawat1403/sans_serif_sentiments/README.md

 # sans-serif-sentiments

-*A human-first technical writing portfolio where clarity commits, and fluff gets forked.*
+*A writing portfolio where clarity commits, and fluff gets forked.*

 This is not just a repository.
 It’s a rebellion against persuasive pretension, bloated frameworks, and jargon-scented PDFs.